richarderikjohansson/sw-dev/scripts/hwa0/hwa0.md

 * `Leader Leader` $\rightarrow$ Opens up a list with previous opened files with a preview og the content
 * `Ctrl + p` $\rightarrow$ Lists all the files in the current working directory

-### Conclusion

-The workflow system I work with currently work pretty good for me.
-There is always new things In learn about the system I use (especially) in nvim.
-I find new glugins all the time that enhances my experience and I find new ways of doing things in nvim all the time.
-I have heard that people that worked with vim and neovim for 10-20 years all still learn new stuff.
-So it is a continuous learning working with nvim.